BenJoyenConseil/monitor-flume/README.md

 ## how to configure agent ##
-Use the "type" property to specify monitoring class There is a property called wrapped using to specify the wrapped class to inspect
+Use the "type" property to specify monitoring class There is a property called wrapped using to specify the wrapped class to inspect There are wrappers for :
+ - Source (of type PollableSource)
+ - Sink
+ - Interceptor
+ - Serializer

+## example of configuration ##
 ### describe/configure the source ###

     a1.sources.r1.type = com.octo.flume.monitoring.SourceMonitor